 How often do you play?

 The question is closely related to the durability of the paddle.
 Although, It’s really free from the skill level.
 You can be a 5.0 player and play 4 hours a day while you might be playing in the 1.0 rookie’s squad and still feel like playing for 20 minutes 3 times a week, hardly.

-Ever since the evolution of the pickleball machine, it’s not new seeing players getting a round of 2-3 hours daily.
+Ever since the evolution of the pickleball machine, it’s not new to see players getting a round of 2-3 hours daily.
 While your paddle should be the gear that should come last to wear out.
 For this, you need to look at the construction of the paddle, or more precisely the core.
-Aluminum or Nomex are good for long hour practices, since they’re built sturdily.
+Aluminum or Nomex is good for long-hour practices since they’re built sturdily.
 Good news?
 These paddles are also cheaper.
 Opposite to that, if you’re a “malingerer” or someone who just likes to catch on with pickleball while being enrolled in different sports, durability isn’t much of a concern.
 You can get away with an under $50 paddle.
 Material can be carbon fiber or polymer.

 Do you play casually or you’re in Clubs/Tournaments?

-Pickleball is more like a local community’s sport with mixed age groups, and it’s no surprise you might be the one playing with your grandchildren in your backyard.
+Pickleball is more like a local community sport with mixed age groups, and it’s no surprise you might be the one playing with your grandchildren in your backyard.
 For you, the category unveils hundreds of options.
-A lightweight, mid-weight paddle with a great finesse is where to place your eyes.
-Even if you budget out on $50-$100, you’ll get a good range of graphite and composite paddles pairs.
-Here I took Gonex, JP WinLook, YC DGYCASI for casual but quality play.
+A lightweight, mid-weight paddle with great finesse is where to place your eyes.
+Even if your budget ranges between $50-$100, you’ll get a good range of graphite and composite paddle pairs.
+Here I took Gonex, JP WinLook, and YC DGYCASI for casual but quality play.

 Do you prefer power or Control?